STOP PRESS (17 April 2020): Coronavirus Job Retention Scheme (CJRS) details released

 Answer any questions the individual has.

-Issue a letter where you obtain written agreement to the ‘stay at home leave’ this should include a date when they need to respond by and their signature agreeing to the arrangements.
+Issue a letter where you obtain written agreement to the furlough leave this should include a date when they need to respond by and their signature agreeing to the arrangements.

 In some cases where employees are already at home we have asked them to provide a photo of the signed letter and email/text it to the employer.
 And then send the hard copy in the post.

 Monitor the situation.
-Do not leave them on 'stay at home leave' indefinitely.
+Do not leave them on furlough indefinitely.
 Stay in regular communication with the individual to keep them updated.

 Only make the change effective if you have their consent.
 If you need a template letter to use or are unable to obtain consent then please get in touch.

-The above is written in line with the information available as at 24th March 2020 and the advice we are provding our clients currently, as we await further government guidance on a wide range of issues relating to this area.
+The above is written in line with the information available as at 17th April 2020 and the advice we are providing our clients currently, as we await further government guidance on a wide range of issues relating to this area.

-As an alternative to lay-offs the employer could consider requiring employees to use their holiday entitlement.
+As an alternative to lay-offs or furlough leave the employer could consider requiring employees to use their holiday entitlement.

 Contrary to popular opinion employers have the legal right to tell employees and workers when to take holiday if they need to.
 For example, they can decide to shut for a week and everyone has to use their holiday entitlement.